Cedar-Sphere/nuke_mcp/readme.md

 1. **Copy the Addon File**:
    - Take the `nuke_mcp_addon.py` file and place it in a location where Nuke can find it:
-     - Copy it to your Nuke scripts folder (usually in `~/.nuke` on Linux/Mac or in your home directory on Windows)
+     - Copy it to your Nuke scripts folder (usually in `~/.nuke/python` on Linux/Mac or in your home directory on Windows)
      - Or place it in a folder that's in your Nuke Python path

 2. **Create a Startup Script** (Recommended):
    - Create or edit an existing `init.py` file in your `.nuke` directory
-   - Add the following line to automatically load the addon when Nuke starts:
+   - Add the following line to automatically load the addon when Nuke starts and making sure you're pointing to the python subfolder where the MCP tools live:
      ```python
+     nuke.pluginAddPath("./python")

      import nuke_mcp_addon
      ```

 3. **Manual Loading** (Alternative):
    - If you don't want to load it automatically, you can manually load it each time by:
      - Opening Nuke
+     - Make sure you have a python subfolder setup in the init.py where the MCP tools live
      - Going to the Script Editor panel
      - Running `import nuke_mcp_addon`